ChampionSamay1644/custom_yolo/docs/en/integrations/seeedstudio-recamera.md

         yolo export model=yolo11n.pt format=onnx opset=14 # creates 'yolo11n.onnx'
         ```

-For more details about the export process, visit the [Ultralytics documentation page on exporting](../modes/export.md).
+For more details about the export process, visit the [numa_ultralytics documentation page on exporting](../modes/export.md).

 ### Export ONNX to MLIR and cvimodel